 The focus here with the Plain English campaign is clearly language use, but the reality is that there are 63 questions in total.
 Whether the individual questions are using plain English or not there is a vast quantity of questions.
 These could be overwhelming and inaccessible for the audiences for whom plain English is necessary.

 If we look at it in a practical sense first of all – very few people have enough time to sit down with a questionnaire and answer 63 questions.
-There is a high likelihood that they will get a very low response rate; which means there is no real insight gained about a cross-section of their audience.
+They will get no real insight into their audience due to a very low response rate.

 The number of questions asked creates a barrier for a range of audiences: including deaf people, those with learning difficulties and those with mental health problems.
 The potential lack of response from these patient groups could mean that the very patients that need higher levels of support aren’t able to feed that back into the NHS in a way that is useful and conducive to influencing change.